 Lieberman Software provides privileged identity management and security management solutions to more than 1000 customers worldwide, including 40 percent of the Fortune 50.
 By automatically discovering and managing privileged accounts everywhere on the network, Lieberman Software helps secure access to sensitive systems and data, thereby reducing internal and external security vulnerabilities, improving IT productivity and helping ensure regulatory compliance.
 The company developed the first solution for the privileged identity management space, and its products continue to lead this market in features and functionality.
 Lieberman Software is headquartered in Los Angeles, CA with an office in Austin, TX and channel partners throughout the world.

-Rake Narang: Would the next world war be a cyber war?
+Network Products Guide: Would the next world war be a cyber war?

 Philip Lieberman: We are already in a worldwide cyber war against forces that include foreign powers, foreign corporate entities, anarchists, criminals and sociopaths.
 The extent of serious damage to date has not affected the common man except for the periodic compromise of credit cards, identity theft and denial of service of services for both short and extended periods of time, but to date none of these interruptions of service have been life threatening…yet.